AP, Honors, and Independent Study Courses

 - What AP score is required by a college to receive credit?
 (Colleges vary.)

 - Do colleges place students in courses based on AP results, or will I also be required to take a placement exam?

-- All students enrolling in AP courses and their parents will be required to sign a contract indicating that they understand the teacher’s expectations for that class, including any work that must be completed prior to the start of the school year, and/or additional work that requires the student to study or attend sessions outside of the normal school day (i.e., before or after school sessions, homework over holiday breaks, etc.).
+- All students enrolling in AP courses and their parents will be required to sign a contract indicating that they understand the teacher’s expectations for that class, including any work that must be completed prior to the start of the school year, and/or additional work that requires the student to study or attend sessions outside of the normal school day (i.e., before or after school sessions, etc.).